Consumer Protection (Private Car Parks) Bill

 - Establish a maximum level for fixed penalty charges.

-- Permit exemptions from licensing in certain circumstances.
+- Permit exemptions from the licensing scheme.

 - Specify a maximum license validity period.